 Detroit Institute of Arts x Goosechase: Amplifying Guest Engagement

-The Detroit Institute of Arts welcomes hundreds of thousands of guests a year, and Goosechase helps provide visitors with customizable and memorable experiences.
+The Detroit Institute of Arts welcomes hundreds of thousands of guests a year.
+In 2022, they used Goosechase to provide visitors with customizable and memorable experiences.

 CHALLENGES RESULTS SOLUTIONS TIPS